sukumardhoni/reciflix-ionic/readme.md

 3. X : landing page display in mobile device ( model it after instagram behaviour or as you suggested)
 4. X : help Mahesh push the code mean-reciflix-rest
-5. Mahesh to look into image optimization and icon creation
+5. X : Mahesh to look into image optimization and icon creation
 6. create an app.profile route to show User profile ( image , firstname, lastname, email)  (Mahesh)
-7. Documentation for creating custom icons (Mahesh) Create a custom favorite brief-case icon with heart icon also.
+7. X : Documentation for creating custom icons (Mahesh) X : Create a custom favorite brief-case icon with heart icon also.
-   Protractor tests should be re-visited.(Mahesh)
-   Logo images should maintain the fixed size.
+   D : Protractor tests should be re-visited.(Mahesh) Logo images should maintain the fixed size. try to get the image sizes in a tabular format and we can get the assets from professional help  (Venkat) create doc for release time changes
+   -- how to increase the version info
+   -- prepare changelog like whats is new

-Provide the latest writeup for reciflix  (Venkat)
+Make the production website point and work correctly  (Venkat) -- thinnk about a new mongo instance for prod  (and how to dynamically point to api server) Provide the latest writeup for reciflix  (Venkat)

 1.1) Directives to be developed for re-use (Venkat) recipe_display recipe display directive common for recipelist, search display, favourite display
+category and recipe editing features for administartor  (Vinodh, Mahesh)

+share the App link and functionality
+Profile image integration from fb or from the upload from camera/phone gallery -- this image needs to be updated to mongodb into user model as base64

 -- if user is from fb, get the image url from fb and store it in to the User model -- if local empty image use a blank user

-icon editor to create a Home icon with food theme or use a readymade food theme icon (like dinner plate etc) (Mahesh)
+X : icon editor to create a Home icon with food theme or use a readymade food theme icon (like dinner plate etc) (Mahesh)

-category and recipe editing features for administartor  (Vinodh, Mahesh)

 X : On the header bar back button to be replaced with ios light back button(see if we can show it in font color white)  (Vinodh)